ForestWalkUK/standing-small/gospel.md

 > *"But your iniquities have separated between you and your God, and your sins have hid his face from you, that he will not hear."* — Isaiah 59:2

-The penalty for sin is death—eternal separation from God in hell:
+The penalty for sin is death—eternal separation from God’s blessed presence in Hell:

 > *"For the wages of sin is death; but the gift of God is eternal life through Jesus Christ our Lord."* — Romans 6:23